swablueme/adb_automation/README.md

 # adb_automation
-Aiming to create an automation toolset for adb capable of image recognition
+Aiming to create an automation toolset for android capable of image recognition.
+Touch/swipe input through adb.

 For tessarect (OCR text recognition) follow the installation guide https://github.com/sirfz/tesserocr for windows go to the binaries directory open a cmd window and